 It’s hard to make allies when your scent just isn’t up to snuff.
 It’s worse when the United States government is after you.
 In 2013, the United States Department of Agriculture launched the “Stop Stink Bug Project,” calling for volunteers around the country to take reports on stink bugs in their areas.
 The project was part of a study to help researchers decide how prevalent stink bugs had become and what might be done to control them.

 If you like cilantro in your guacamole, you might try it with stink bugs too.
-The smell these bugs give off when threatened is made up of the same components as cilantro according to Celeste Welty, an assistant professor of entomology at Ohio State University.
+The smell these bugs give off when threatened is made up of the same components as cilantro.

 Taste worse than they smell